frankframework/charts/ff-template/README.md

 This template Helm Chart can be copied as a start point for a new Frank!.

-This chart won't be pubilshed becouse it is not i nthe ibissourec folder.
+This chart won't be published because it is not in the `charts` folder.

 ## Usage